Stonewall Inn: Commercial conversion

 Manny E. Duell, the operator of a holding company named 51 to 61 Christopher Corp., took over the buildings in March 1970.
 The owners submitted alteration plans to the New York City Landmarks Preservation Commission and the New York City Department of Buildings in late 1970, as they sought to convert 51 to 53 Christopher Street into a restaurant and non-alcoholic bar.
 The new venue would have retained most of the 1967 bar's interior decorations, but the architects planned to replace the damaged doors and windows.
 By 1973, the original gay bar had been divided into two storefronts at the ground level and apartments on the second story.
 The Gay Activists Alliance planned to install a plaque on the buildings, as it did not have enough money to buy the structures for preservation purposes.
-There were numerous attempts to install a commemorative plaque or a statue on or near the bar buildings, but these efforts received criticisms for failing to sufficiently acknowledge nonwhite or transgender people.

 LPC documents show that, in 1975, Duell leased out the two storefronts there as distinct spaces.
 Thereafter, the buildings were used by a variety of businesses, and subsequent renovations removed all of the original gay bar's decorations.
 Documents indicate that the owners of 51 Christopher Street filed plans to widen that building's entrance in August 1975.
 The structure at 53 Christopher had become a bagel shop known as Bagels And by 1976.
 Mimi Sheraton, in a New York Times article from that year, described 53 Christopher Street as having wood-paneled walls, wood columns, and rhombus-shaped mirrors, giving the appearance of a "never-ending abstract forest".
 A commemorative plaque was installed on the facade in 1979 on the tenth anniversary of the riots.

 After serving as a bagel shop, 53 Christopher Street became a Chinese restaurant, known as the Szechuan Cottage Restaurant.
 Sources disagree on when the changeover occurred.
 The LPC writes that the Chinese restaurant was in operation by 1982, when the restaurant altered the building without the agency's permission, but a 1985 description of the site characterizes the bagel shop as still being located within the Stonewall site.
 A bar named Stonewall opened in 51 Christopher Street in 1987.
 New York City mayor Ed Koch proposed co-naming the stretch of Christopher Street outside Stonewall Inn as Stonewall Place in early 1989, and the New York City Council overwhelmingly approved the plan that April.
 The new street signs were installed at the beginning of that June.
 The bar at number 51 closed in 1989, upon which the sign on the building's facade was disassembled.
 By the early 1990s, the building at 51 Christopher Street had become a men's clothing store.